annanguyen99/test_idock/README.md

 Compilation
 -----------

+Precompiled executables are already provided in the `bin` folder.
+Should you need to compile from source code, below are some guidelines.

 idock depends on [Boost C++ Libraries].
 Boost 1.55.0 is tested.
 The Boost libraries required by idock are `System`, `Filesystem` and `Program Options`.

 ### Compilation on Linux